Introduction to Primer and Its Importance in Painting

 1. Choose the Right Type of Primer

-Select a primer that is appropriate for both the surface material and the type of paint you plan to use.
-This compatibility ensures optimal drying and curing times.
+Pick a primer that matches both the surface material and the paint you plan to use.
+This compatibility will help ensure the best drying and curing times.

 2. Consider the Weather and Environment